pushyami/Video-classification/README.md

 # Video-classification

-This is an implementation of the paper "Large scale Video Classification with Convolutional Neural Networks" by A.Karpathy et al.
+This is a modified implementation (scaled down version) of the paper "Large scale Video Classification with Convolutional Neural Networks" by A.Karpathy et al.